hashgraph/hedera-improvement-proposal/HIP/hip-1.md

 #### `last-call-date-time` header

-The anticipated date and time when this HIP will change status to `Last Call`.
+The anticipated date and time when this HIP will change status to `Final`.
 This header should be in ISO 8601 format expressed in UTC (yyyy-mm-ddThh:mm:ssZ), e.g. 2019-09-16T13:15:30Z.
-This field is usually set as 7 days from the moment a pull requested is converted
+This field is usually set as 14 days from the moment a pull requested is reviewed.

 #### `updated` header

-The updated header records the date(s) when the HIP was updated with “substantial” changes.
+The updated header records the date(s) when the HIP was updated with "substantial" changes.
 The header is only valid for HIPs of Draft and Active status.
 This header should be in ISO 8601 format (yyyy-mm-dd), e.g. 2019-09-16.

 #### `requires` header